QuantEcon/lecture-julia.myst/lectures/dynamic_programming/discrete_dp.md

 ```

 We next plot the consumption policies along the value iteration.
 First
-we write a function to generate the and record the policies at given
+we write a function to generate and record the policies at given
 stages of iteration.

 ```{code-cell} julia